Loess Hills Shooting Sports sign up set for Jan. 26

 Registration for the Loess Hills Youth Shooting Sports Team will be held on Sunday, Jan.
 26, from 2 – 4 p.m. at the Logan Community Center in Logan.

-Registration forms and information are available on the website at www.lhyshootingsports.com.
+Registration forms and information is available on the website at www.lhyshootingsports.com.
 A parent or guardian must register the participant.

 For additional information, please contact Deb Gochenour, 402-250-7166, or Rod Ortner, 402-672-9339.